yongjhih/drupal-fboauth/README.txt

 <?php
 /**
- * FBOAuth action callback; Import a user's Facebook photos.
+ * Facebook OAuth action callback; Import a user's Facebook photos.
  */
 function mymodule_fboauth_action_photo_import($app_id, $access_token) {
   // Query against the Facebook Graph API.
 See the Facebook API for a list of